offwhitepanda/NetworkSwitchMonitor/README.md

 # NetworkSwitchMonitor

-This project is a work in progress.
-Please star or contribute in some way if you like the effort.<br>
+This project is a work in progress and is only the display portion of the code.
+Please star or contribute in some way if you like the effort and would like to see more..<br>

 #### Preview of work in progress